ArrivaClick

-ArrivaClick is a demand responsive transport service operated by Arriva UK Bus.
-Passengers book and pay for journeys via a smartphone app, which then matches passengers traveling between similar points, calculating an ad hoc route to the destinations required.
+ArrivaClick was a demand responsive transport service operated by Arriva UK Bus.
+Passengers were able to book and pay for journeys via a smartphone app, which then would have matched passengers traveling between similar points, calculating an ad hoc route to the destinations required.

 History

 ArrivaClick was launched in March 2017 in Sittingbourne, with Liverpool becoming the first city to be served by ArrivaClick in 2018.